Nosto/wiki-docs/apis/js-apis/recommendations/sending-product-view-events.md

 });
 ```

 In addition to the filtering by product tags, you're also able to filter using product attributes.
-Here is an example that creates a request using the tagging on the page and then overrides the current tag to be custom colour `red`, to update the recommendation with id `productpage-nosto-3` and to show only `cotton` material products for `men` of the same colour (`red`):
+Here is an example that creates a request using the tagging on the page and then overrides the current tag to be custom color `red`, to update the recommendation with id `productpage-nosto-3` and to show only `cotton` material products for `men` of the same color (`red`):

 ```javascript
 nostojs(api => {